Divewitholeg/footer-social/DETAILS.md

-# Responsive and Language Aware Vue 3 Footer
+# A Responsive and Language-Aware Footer Component for Vue 3

-This is a responsive and language aware footer component for Vue 3.
-Blogging in several languages inevitably brings you to the point where you have a lot of accounts and links to share.
-Many of these social platforms are language specific or target either a mobile or desktop only audience.
-After a scurpulous review I have come up with 30! accounts on various platforms where I blog, communicate and share my work.
-This footer component is designed to be responsive and language aware.
-It will display the appropriate social links and icons based on the language and device type (by screen width).
+Are you a blogger or content creator who operates in several languages?
+Do you have a multitude of social media accounts you need to share?
+Then you'll appreciate this responsive and language-aware footer component for Vue 3!

+This footer component is designed to be user-friendly, responsive, and customizable, displaying the appropriate social links and icons based on the language and device type.
+The footer layout is minimalistic to keep the user's focus on the main content.
+It is straightforward and easy to use, and the responsiveness of the footer ensures that it looks good on any device and screen size.

 ## Data

-I deliberately chose a minimalistic layout for this footer.
-I wanted to keep it simple and not distract the user from the content of the page to explain how to build components in a way that is easy to understand and use.
-I have also tried to make it as responsive as possible.
-It should look good on any device and screen size.

-Data for languages and social links is stored in the `data` folder in json files.
-Languages are stored in an array of objects.
-Each object has a `value` representing the first two letters of a language code.
-The `name` of the language expressed in the characters of that language is stored under the `text` property and the flag emoji is stored under the flag property:
+The languages and social links data for this footer component are stored in JSON files in the data folder.
+The language.json file contains an array of objects, each representing a language.
+The value property of each language object represents the first two letters of a language code, and the text property stores the name of the language in its native script.
+The flag property stores the flag emoji of the corresponding country.

 ```json
 [